Furkantrkr/Calorie-Tracker-with-Local-Storage/README.md

 # Calorie Tracker (with Local Storage)

 This project is a web application that helps you track your daily calorie intake.
 In this project, you can record meals and workouts, calculate calories, set daily limits, and more.
+You can now see the project live! <a href="https://prismatic-figolla-cbd1cb.netlify.app" target = "_blank" >Click here to explore the project.</a>

 ## About the Project